Guides

 How to evaluate platform quality quickly

 Within the first fifteen minutes, check four signals: writing clarity, choice impact, character consistency, and interface readability.
-If choices feel cosmetic, if characters contradict themselves, or if the UI interrupts immersion, the full route usually will not improve enough to justify your time.
+If choices feel cosmetic, if characters contradict themselves, or if the UI interrupts immersion, the full story usually will not improve enough to justify your time.

 Free-to-paid transition without regret